HL7/fhir-identity-matching-ig/input/pagecontent/guidance-on-identity-assurance.md

     ​    **OR**

-  - Gov't issued passport, REAL ID, or Enhanced ID; this photo ID is confirmed by comparison to the individual
+  - Gov't-issued passport, REAL ID, Enhanced ID, or US Military ID; this photo ID is confirmed by comparison to the individual

   Plus declaration of identity assertion by the individual indicates that all submitted information including name, birth date, and home address represents their own identity and notice, including an email or telephone contact information for the Identity Provider, is either mailed to the home Address of Record or sent via SMS to the mobile number verified as billed to the individual.